BarbyKelly/project-5/README.md

   or how certain art pieces were created
 - Live classes with Site Visitors, creating Art, discussing techniques

+- users can search all of the website, not just products

 [Back to Features](#features)
 [Back to Contents](#contents)